royalcrystalking/hospitalrun-frontend-online/SECURITY.md

 ## Supported Versions

-This versions of HospitalRun project are currently being supported with security updates......
+This versions of HospitalRun project are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |